hoangngm2083/inverted-indexes/README.md

     Open the `stoplist.txt` file in the `data` directory and store the contents in the `stopwords` set (all converted to lowercase).

 -   **Iterate through each file in the `data` directory (excluding the stoplist file):**
-    -   Read the entire content and convert it to lowercase.
-    -   Use the regular expression `\b\w+\b` to extract words.
+    -   Use `os.scandir` to iterate through each entry in the directory.
+    -   Skip the entry if: the file name does not contain "doc", it is the stoplist file, or it is not a regular file.
     -   Assign a new `doc_id` (which is the index of the file in `doc_table`) and store the mapping `doc_id → filename`.

 -   **Build the inverted index**

+    For each valid file:
+    -   Read its contents line by line.
+    -   Convert each line to lowercase using `lower()`.
+    -   Use the regular expression `\b\w+\b` to split each line into words.

     For each word in `words`:
     -   Skip the word if it is in `stopwords` or does not start with the letter “c”.